FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

 Go to your Oculus Go device.
 Put the headset on your face.
 There is *an infrared proximity sensor* inside the headset (between the lenses).
 The headset will wake up automatically and you will hear a greeting sound.

-Grab the hand controller, point straight ahead (to the direction you are looking at), and *press and hold* the Oculus button (ring symbol) on the hand controller.
+Grab the hand controller and point straight ahead to the direction you are looking at.
+Then, *press and hold* the Oculus button (ring symbol) on the hand controller.

 ![Oculus Go calibration](img/screenshot_oculus_go_1.png)

 *Whenever the device wakes up from sleep you must calibrate the hand remote.*

 !!! note
     Every time the headset wakes up from sleep it will present *a calibration dialog*.
-Calibration is necessary, because the headset and the hand remote are two independent devices that are both only aware of *rotation around their own center point*.
-The devices do not know what actual direction they are pointing at (for example, North, South-East, etc.) Hence, they need to be calibrated by making them point to the same direction, and then pressing a button to signal this.
-Unfortunately, this needs to be repeated every time the headset wakes up, because sensors are turned off to save power during sleep and they will lose the tracking.
+Calibration is necessary, because the headset and the hand remote are two independent devices.
+They are both only aware of *rotation around their own center point*.
+Moreover, the devices do not know what actual direction they are pointing at (for example, North, South-East, etc.).
+Hence, they need to be calibrated by making them point to the same direction and then pressing a button to signal this.
+Unfortunately, this needs to be repeated every time the headset wakes up.
+Sensors are turned off to save power during sleep, hence they will lose the tracking.

 After calibration and first time use tutorial you will enter *Oculus Home*.
 Here you can install new apps, start installed apps, configure the headset, and use services offered by Oculus.